chriskyfung/chriskyfung.github.io/_posts/2019-09-23-Configure-a-Firewall-and-a-Startup-Script-with-Deployment-Manager.md

 <!--more-->

 With the Google Cloud web console, you can easily configure and deploy many different GCP resources without any coding skills.
 I believe that there is no big deal for you, even a beginner, to finish the first and second labs of the Qwiklabs quest of "[Challenge: GCP Architecture](https://google.qwiklabs.com/quests/47)".
 The web console assists quick access of the GCP resources for testing and building small projects.
-If you are a amateur or hobbyist developer, just make use of the web console is pretty enough.
+If you are an amateur or hobbyist developer, just make use of the web console is pretty enough.

 But if you aim to be a professional cloud engineer, you must know and apply some more advanced skills, such as creating and managing cloud resources with simple templates for a repeatable deployment process.
 The third lab of the challenge quest, **GSP302** _"[Configure a Firewall and a Startup Script with Deployment Manager](https://www.qwiklabs.com/focuses/1736?parent=catalog)"_, is to test your ability to define the resources of a basic apache web server.
-You need to know how to format and parameterize the resource properties in yaml as a Jinja2 configuration file.
+You need to know how to format and parameterize the resource properties in YAML as a Jinja2 configuration file.
 It is much harder than the previous labs.
 I recommend you revise the Qwiklabs quest called [Deployment Manager](https://www.qwiklabs.com/quests/30), if you are not familiar with building custom templates.

 <br>